rust-lang/rfcs/text/3446-store.md

 /// Allocates and deallocates handles to blocks of memory, which can be temporarily resolved to pointers to actually
 /// access said memory.
 pub unsafe trait Store: StoreDangling {
-    /// Return a pointer to the block of memory associated to `handle`. unsafe fn resolve(&self, handle: Self::Handle) -> NonNull<u8>;
+    /// Returns a pointer to the block of memory associated to `handle`. unsafe fn resolve(&self, handle: Self::Handle) -> NonNull<u8>;

     //  The following methods are similar to `Allocator`, reformulated in terms of `Self::Handle`.

-    /// Allocates a new handle to a block of memory.
-On success, invalidates any existing handle. fn allocate(&self, layout: Layout) -> Result<(Self::Handle, usize), AllocError>;
+    /// Allocates a new handle to a block of memory. fn allocate(&self, layout: Layout) -> Result<(Self::Handle, usize), AllocError>;

     /// Deallocates a handle.